firstname.lastname@example.org • 1-866-337-9888

 A low carbon steel for general use.
 Zinc plated for moderate corrosion resistance.

-Solid brass.
-An alloy of copper with good corrosion resistance.
-Used mostly in decorative applications.
+Solid bronze.
+An alloy of copper with greater strength and corrosion resistance than brass.
 Exact color varies.